-When her father came in, Rolandsen had to be jovial once more; he stretched out his shorn head, and drew his hat down over his ears to show how big it was for him now.
+When her father came in, Rolandsen had to be jovial once more; he stretched out his shorn head, and drew his hat down over his ears to show it was too big for him now.
 Then suddenly he looked at the time, said he must get back to the station, and went off.
 Rolandsen went to the store.
 He asked to look at some brooches and pins-the most expensive sort.
 He picked out an imitation cameo, and said he would pay for it later, if that would do.
 But that would not do; Rolandsen owed too much already.
 Consequently, he was reduced to taking a cheap little glass thing, coloured to look like agate-this being all his few small coins would run to.
 And Rolandsen went off with his treasure.

-That had been yesterday evening. . . .
+That was the evening before. . . .

-And now, here sat Rolandsen in his room, unable to get on with his work.
-He put on his hat and went out to see who it might be waving the branches in the wood-and walked straight into the lion's jaws.
-Jomfru van Loos it was who had made that signal, and she stood there waiting for him.
+And now, here sits Rolandsen in his room, and cannot get on with his work.
+He puts on his hat and goes out to see who it might be waving branches in the wood.
+And walks straight into the lion's jaws.
+Jomfru van Loos it was had made that sign, and she stands there waiting for him.
 Better have curbed his curiosity.

-"Good-day!" said Jomfru van Loos.
-"What on earth have you been doing to your hair?"
+"Goddag!" says Jomfru van Loos.
+"What on earth have you been doing with your hair?"
 "I always have it cut in the spring," said he.

 "I cut it for you last year.
 I wasn't good enough this, it seems."

-"I'm not going to quarrel with you," said he.
+"I'm not going to have any quarrels with you," says he.

 "Oh, aren't you?"
 "No, I'm not.
-And you've no call to stand here pulling up all the forest by the roots for every one to see."

-"You've no call to stand there being funny," said she.
+And you've no call to stand here pulling up all the forest by the roots for everyone to see."
+"You've no call to stand there being funny," says she.

-"Why don't you stand out down on the road and wave an olive branch?" said Rolandsen.
+"Why don't you stand out down on the road and wave an olive branch?" says Rolandsen.

 "Did you cut your hair yourself?"

-"Olga cut my hair, if you want to know."
+"Olga cut my hair, if you want to

 Yes, Olga, who might one day be the wife of Frederik Mack; she had cut his hair.
 Rolandsen was not inclined to hide the fact; on the contrary, it was a thing to be blazoned abroad.

 "Olga, did you say?"

 "Well, and why not?
 Her father couldn't."

 "I'm tired of your goings-on," said Jomfru van Loos.
 "Don't you be surprised if you find it's all over between us one fine day."

 Rolandsen stood thinking for a moment.